coryjquirk/GitDemoTest/README.md

 ### Steps
 1. Intialize a new repository on the GitHub website.
+    - Choose whether the repo is public or private (public repositories are a good idea for showcasing your skills)
+    - `gitignore` files are optional but may help to greatly declutter and minimize the size of your applications for more complex projects in the future.
+    - License: As a software development student I typically just select `The Unlicense`.
-2. Clone the repository to your local machine.
+3. Clone the repository to your local machine.
     - e.g. `git clone git@github.com:coryjquirk/GitDemoTest.git`
     - This will only need to be done one time for this repository on this machine.
     - This step initializes the empty repository to your machine.